 Here’s a taster: “Tell us some good stories and capture our interest.
 Don’t talk to us like you’ve forgotten how to speak.
 Don’t make us feel small, remind us to be larger.
 Get a little of that human touch.”

 – The Cluetrain Manifesto.

-Here are so recent success stories that might help you to parlay your film into a distribution success.
+Here are some recent success stories that might help you to make your film a distribution success.